apphorde/narrator/README.md

-# app-template
+# narrator

-Node.js app template
+Text to audio in one click